-The South African Reflexology Society [TSARS] was established in 1985 as a non-profit national professional society to promote the professional development of its members and be a supportive network for therapists who are registered as Therapeutic Reflexologists with the Allied Health Professions Council in South Africa [AHPCSA].
+The South African Reflexology Society [TSARS] was established in 1985 as a non-profit national professional society to promote the professional development and to be a supportive network for therapists who are registered as Therapeutic Reflexologists with the Allied Health Professions Council in South Africa [AHPCSA].

 As an independent entity TSARS acts in the interest of its members and on professional matters relating to the therapeutic reflexology profession.